Last updated on 30 September 2019

 How to spend time if you are on bed-rest?

-Sometimes, due to some complexities, the doctor may advice you to take complete bed-rest for 9 months of pregnancy.
+Sometimes, due to some complexities, the doctor may advise you to take complete bed-rest for 9 months of pregnancy.

 The biggest question in such a situation is “How to kill your time?”